adobe/ride/QuickStart.md

     </dependency>
 ```

-# Setup

-This quick start will focus on eclipse/maven build workflows, but ant and gradle and any other Java IDE should work just fine too.
-To get started, create a new Maven project (sorry, Ride is java-only for now) in the IDE of your choice, giving it a groupId and artifactId you'd like to use (i.e. something like com.mycompany.mywebservice /  webservice-automation-library).
 Add the following files to your project (don't worry about the contents, for now just create the place holders:

 #### ResourceFiles
 <html>